CCSI-Toolset/sorbentfit/README.md

 # sorbentfit
 Sorbent kinetic/equilibrium model code for parameter estimation for the 1st generation sorbent model.
+This contains the Sorbentfit suite of routines that fit combined thermodynamic and kinetic models of amine-based CO2 solid sorbents to laboratory and bench-scale data.
+There are two levels of models included with the code: a lumped kinetic model and a reaction-diffusion model with zwitterion chemistry.
+The lumped kinetic model is faster, while the reaction-diffusion model is more accurate.
+Both models can be fit to thermogravimetry and fixed-bed data.
+Fits can be either point estimates of parameters, achieved using a particle swarm optimizer, or Bayesian calibration, which results in a distribution of parameter values.
+Sorbentfit does not require any third-party software; it runs in Windows, Mac and UNIX/Linux operating systems.

 ## Development Practices